BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 ================================

-For any kind of vizualization, a running instance of Brayns renderer backend with a websocket server (braynsService) is required.
-This component will perform the computationally expensive tasks and is monitored using a JSON-RPC API on websockets (e.g. from the Python client).
+For any kind of vizualization, a running instance of Brayns renderer backend with a websocket server (braynsService) is required to perform the computationally expensive tasks.

-The URI of the websocket server of the backend instance is specified when it is started with the format "host:port" (ex: localhost:5000).
-The host specfies the IP addresses that can connect to it, use 0.0.0.0 (wildcard) to bypass this restriction.

-The Python API will need the IP address of the machine on which the backed instance has been started and the port specified in the server URI (i.e. 5000).

 An instance can be started using its executable (braynsService binary) with the following command line: